Trading Gold – USD – A Basic Guide

 Guide to Gold

-For generations, humans have treasured and valued gold because of its beautiful appearance and malleability.
-Since early Middle Eastern societies 2500 years in the past, gold has been a feature of human commerce and this means that it is the most ancient form of currency that is still used and recognised today.
-Gold has a reputation for retaining its value throughout natural disasters, wars and even the fall of empires, and therefore it is known as a “safe haven” asset.
-Despite the fact that it retains its value well however, gold has waxed and waned in the interests of traders over recent years.
-Between 1980 and 2000 there was surprisingly little interest in gold trading due to the high flying stock market of the era and strong economic growth.
-For around 20 years, the price of gold remained between $300 and $500 per ounce, however throughout the 2000s, the interest in trading gold began to grow again and when the Great Financial Crisis hit in 2008, the price of gold exploded to an all-time high of more than $1900 per ounce in 2011.
+For generations, humans have treasured and valued gold because of its beautiful appearance and its malleability.
+Since early Middle Eastern society 2,500 ago, gold has been a feature of human commerce, and this means that it is the most ancient form of currency that is still used and recognized today.
+Gold has a reputation for retaining its value throughout natural disasters, wars, and even the fall of empires, and hence it is known as a “safe haven” asset.
+Despite the fact that it retains its value well, however, gold has waxed and waned in the interests of traders over recent years.
+Between 1980 and 2000 there was surprisingly little interest in gold trading due to the high-flying nature of the stock market of the era coupled with strong economic growth.
+For around 20 years, the price of gold remained between $300 and $500 per ounce.
+However throughout the 2000s, the interest in trading gold began to grow again, and after the Great Financial Crisis hit in 2008, the price of gold exploded to an all-time high of more than $1,900 per ounce in 2011.

 The United States Economy and the US Dollar

 In the international world of finance, the US Dollar has a function all of its own.
-It is the currency that is accepted most often for worldwide reserves and is also the currency of choice for the settling of monetary transactions between different countries.
-The US Dollar is the currency in which most of the world’s central banks hold the majority of their foreign currency reserves and it is known as such a strong currency that there are a number of smaller countries that have elected to opt for the US Dollar as their own currency instead of holding their own.
-There are also several other small countries who peg their own currencies to the value of the Dollar.
-While XAU can be traded against other currencies, it is the US Dollar that is traditionally used to set the price of gold as well as the price of a number of other popular commodities, and the OPEC countries use the Dollar whenever they conduct oil transactions around the globe.
-Due to this many factors, it is easy to see why the US Dollar has become the world’s most frequently traded and most important currency.
-With more currencies being traded against the Dollar than any other global currency, it is essential for any trader who wants to invest in the Forex market to gain a good understanding of the US economy and the factors which influence it before getting involved with trading.
+It is the currency that is accepted most often for worldwide reserves, and is also the currency of choice for the settling of monetary transactions between different countries.
+The US Dollar is the currency in which most of the world’s central banks hold the majority of their foreign currency reserves, and it is known as such a strong currency that there are a number of smaller countries that have elected to opt for the US Dollar as their own currency instead of holding their own.
+There are also several other small countries that peg their own currencies to the value of the Dollar.
+While XAU can be traded against other currencies, it is the US Dollar that is traditionally used to set the price of gold, as well as the price of a number of other popular commodities, and the OPEC countries use the Dollar whenever they conduct oil transactions around the globe.
+Due to these many factors, it is easy to see why the US Dollar has become the world’s most frequently traded and most important currency.
+With more currencies being traded against the Dollar than against any other global currency, it is essential for any trader who wants to invest in the Forex market to gain a good understanding of the US economy, and the factors that influence it, before getting involved with trading.

 The value of gold will always be affected by the health of worldwide economies as measured by employment data, interest rates, inflation and GDP growth.
-Monetary policies of the major central banks also have a role to play in influencing the value of gold on the Forex market and the dynamics of supply and demand are also key to take into account when investing in this instrument.
-Gold is a tricky asset to value – similar to the Euro or US Dollar it is accepted worldwide, portable and durable, however unlike a traditional currency it has no underlying supporting economy of infrastructure, companies and employees.
-This makes gold more like a commodity such as corn or oil, however what makes it different from other commodities is that the value of gold will frequently fluctuate independent of the dynamics of supply and demand, with trader behaviour and emotions driving some of the major trends in this precious metal.
-Traditionally, one of the best ways of determining the price of gold is the level of real interest rates, i.e. the interest rate minus inflation.
-If the real interest rate is low, investment methods such as bonds or cash will provide very low returns and this encourages traders to find other ways to protect their wealth.
-If, conversely, real interest rates are up, it is possible to make a good return on bonds and cash and therefore the appeal of gold will diminish.
+Monetary policies of the major central banks also have a role to play in influencing the value of gold on the Forex market, and the dynamics of supply and demand are also key to take into account when investing in this instrument.
+Gold is a tricky asset to value.
+Similarly to the Euro or the US Dollar, it is accepted worldwide, portable, and durable; however, unlike traditional currency, it has no underlying supporting economy of infrastructure, companies, and employees.
+This makes gold more like a commodity such as corn or oil, but what makes it different from other commodities is that the value of gold will frequently fluctuate independent of the dynamics of supply and demand, with trader behavior and emotions driving some of the major trends in this precious metal.
+Traditionally, one of the best ways of determining the price of gold has been to look at the level of real interest rates: i.e., the interest rate minus inflation.
+If the real interest rate is low, investment methods such as bonds or cash will provide very low returns, which encourages traders to find other ways to protect their wealth.
+If, conversely, real interest rates are up, it is possible to make a good return on bonds and cash, and as a result, the appeal of gold will diminish.